 There’s something else to keep an eye out for when reviewing title history: a salvage title.
 This means that an insurance company determined the vehicle was not economically viable to repair and declared it a total loss.
 According to U.S. News & World Report, what happened next is that “someone came along and performed repairs sufficient to return the vehicle to the road.”
 But this doesn’t mean the car is safe, sturdy, or sensible to purchase.
 When that care is re-titled, it is branded with “salvage” on the title document.
 Even if the car doesn’t have a salvage title, you might want to avoid certain brands.
-For example, these cars are plummeting in value.

 An odd odometer reading

 One of the biggest and brightest red flags on a vehicle history report is found on the odometer.
 The numbers you see should not be lower than what you see on the report.
 Because the odometer reading is recorded at every important point in a car’s life—major service, registration, inspection, etc.—the figure on the dashboard should never be lower than what it is at any of these points.
 “If the mileage on the report doesn’t match the number on the vehicle’s odometer, it’s a sure sign that the odometer was rolled back, which is an illegal practice,” says Matt Smith, Senior Editor at CarGurus.com.